dasarpai/old.dasarpai.github.io/_wiablog/2025-02-08-The-Essence-of-Bhagwat-Gita-3rd-chapter.md

 categories: [wiaposts]
 tags:  [Vedanta,  Mindfulness, Bhagwat Gita]
 keywords: [Bhagavad Gita Chapter 3 Summary, Karma Yoga, Mindfulness and Self Realization, Path of Selfless Action, Essence of Bhagavad Gita]
-excerpt: The third chapter of the Bhagavad Gita is a treasure trove of spiritual wisdom, providing powerful insights on the path of  action, the importance of mindfulness, and the keys to achieving self-realization.
+excerpt: "The third chapter of the Bhagavad Gita is a treasure trove of spiritual wisdom, providing powerful insights on the path of  action, the importance of mindfulness, and the keys to achieving self-realization."
 toc: true
 toc_sticky: true
 toc_levels: 2